 If you are newly fit with progressive lens, it may take some time to adjust to the new type of lens.
 You have up to 60 days from date of order to wear your new progressive lens.
 If you are not comfortable with the progressive lens, we will refit you into a single vision, bifocal or trifocal design lens at no additional charge; there will be NO refund for any price difference.

 Previously Worn Frame

-Eyeglass frames and lenses covered under breakage or scratch warranty*, include a one-time replacement for the warrantied product that is valid up to one-year from date of purchase.
+Eyeglass frames and lens covered under breakage or scratch warranty*, include a one-time replacement for the warrantied product that is valid up to one-year from date of purchase.
 This is not an unlimited replacement policy.
-The lenses will be replaced with the original prescription and lens type.
+The lens will be replaced with the original prescription and lens type.

 Any eyeglass purchases* may be returned within 60 days from the date of purchase for a full refund of the purchase price. *Frame must be in like new condition to be accepted for refund.
 No refunds will be issued after 60 days.